UWStout/VirtualFieldTripStudy/infoPages/01-FacilityOverview.md

 chimney utilized by the boilers; it's the tallest structure in the town, even taller than the iconic clock tower!
 This project will take you inside the central plant on a virtual tour that is enhanced with key information about the thermodynamic processes that are active every day in the building.

-Below is an opportunity to freely explore the plant without this extra educational material so that you can orient yourself to the interface and overall layout of the building.
+Below is an opportunity to freely explore the first floor of the plant without this extra educational material so that you can orient yourself to the interface and overall layout of the building.